 One thing you have to get used to is almost perpetual darkness.
 The length of the day while we were there, at Christmas time, was just 2h15m.
 It’s never a real day, but more like twilight.

 During the day hours, there is plenty to do.
 There are ice slides in many parts of the town and, for a small fee; you can rent a slide board for a whole day.
 Often, the price includes hot glögg, the traditional Finish Christmas drink.

-The Christmas market is set in the center of town, with vendors selling mostly Lappish products.
-Santa Claus comes every evening, pulled by his reindeer sleigh, and surrounded by elves.
+The Christmas market is set in the centre of town, with vendors selling mostly Lappish products.
+Santa Claus comes every evening, pulled by his reindeer sleigh and surrounded by elves.
 It’s an event awaited by everyone.

 Santa Village is a place of fun for young and old.
 Tourists from all over the world go there alone or with their children.
 Seeing so many kids around, made us think we were not crazy to travel with ours after all.

 My daughter slept almost all the time.
 Cold air has this power over her.
 Having an all-terrain stroller is best.
 I would not recommend kids backpacks, as it is too cold for them.
 We had our stroller with a natural sheep’s skin foot-muff.
 It was perfect.

 My son had the time of his life.
 Inside Santa Village there is a huge ice slide where kids were patiently waiting their turn.
 They offer snow tubing, where my husband and my son spent half the day.
 Meeting Santa was obviously the highlight of the trip.
 The line is somewhat long, however, it moves fast, and it gives you the opportunity to look around Santa’s house and see the Elves.